AntoineSavage/pizzascript/README.md

 # ['list 0 "" ''a ['list] ['dict] ['struct 'void] ['fac 5] 'n]
 # notice how (fac 5) and n were not evaluated, but quoted
 ```
-### Decompiling function arguments with `'by_code`
+### Encoding function arguments with `'by_code`

-Decompiling function arguments is somewhat similar to quoting them, except for one main difference
+Encoding function arguments is somewhat similar to quoting them, except for one main difference

-Where quoting only works at the source-level (i.e. only works on literals and identifiers), decompiling will first replace an identifier with its associated value, and then quote said value as if it were a literal.
-Furthermore, decompiling a literal has the same effect as quoting it
+Where quoting only works at the source-level (i.e. only works on literals and identifiers), encoding will first replace an identifier with its associated value, and then quote said value as if it were a literal.
+Furthermore, encoding a literal has the same effect as quoting it

-In other words, a function decompiles its arguments in two different ways:
+In other words, a function encodes its arguments in two different ways:
 - literals (ex: `()`, `0`, `""`, `'a`, `[]`, `{}`, `<void>`, `(func (x) x)`):
   - return the quoted version of the literal (see below)